Boris Labar: Education and career

-In 1982 Labar with his team established the first bone marrow transplant (or HCT) program in South-Eastern Europe, at a time when such centers were rare even in the most developed countries.
-From 1985-2012 Dr. Labar was the Head of the Division of Hematology.
+In 1982, Labar with his team established the first bone marrow transplant (or HCT) program in South-Eastern Europe, at a time when such centers were rare even in the most developed countries.
+From 1985-to 2012 Dr. Labar was the Head of the Division of Hematology.
 From 2000-2004 he was the Dean of the University of Zagreb School of Medicine.
 In 2005 he became Full Professor of Medicine at the aforementioned institution.
 In 2012 Dr. Labar retired from the University of Zagreb Medical Center “Rebro”.
-He continues to actively practice medicine in the private sector, currently at the Zagreb clinic Center for Expert Medicine.
+He continues to actively practice medicine in the private sector, currently at the Zagreb Clinic Center for Expert Medicine.

 His research area is hematology, acute leukemia and lymphoma, with a focus on intensive chemotherapy and stem cell transplantation.
 Since 1974 Labar has published more than 405 scholarly articles, of which more than 100 appeared in Current Contents (CC) cited journals, with over 2000 citations.

-International cooperation

-Labar played a pivotal role in engaging Croatian hematology with the world.
-This process started in 1987 with the meeting “New Trends in Acute leukemia”, which he and his colleagues organized in Dubrovnik jointly with the European School of Oncology.
-For many years the Division of Hematology at the University of Zagreb has participated as a core member in the clinical trials of the European Organization for Research and Treatment of Cancer (EORTC) Leukemia Group.
-He and his team were also engaged in the European Blood and Marrow Transplant (EBMT) Acute Leukemia Working Party.
-During his mandate as Dean of the University of Zagreb School of Medicine (2000-2004), Dr. Labar introduced the first graduate curriculum in English language open to international candidates.